 I am an economist working on the economics of education.
 I hold a Ph.D in Economics from the University of Maryland, College Park, U.S.A. and a B.A. in Economics from Universidad de los Andes, Bogota, Colombia.
 Between 2004 and 2006, I was the Deputy Director of the Colombian think-tank Fedesarrollo.
 I moved to the United States in 2006 to work as a senior economist at the World Bank in Washington, D.C.
-Since 2011, I have been an assistant professor of education and economics at the Harvard Graduate School of Education.
+In 2011, I joined the Faculty at the Harvard Grduate School of Education as an Assistant Professor of Education and Economics.
+I was promoted to Associate Professor in 2015.
 I am part of the policy committee of the David Rockefeller Center for Latin American Studies and affiliated with the Weatherhead Center for International Affairs, Harvard.
 Since 2007 I have been part of the executive committee of LACEA's Impact Evaluation Network , which I helped to create.
 In 2008, I was awarded the Juan Luis Londoño Medal for research in education.
 The recognition is given every other year to a Colombian economist under the age of 40.

 Faculty assistant: Wendy Angus at email@example.com